berkeley-scf/gpu-workshop-2016/README.md

 # gpu-workshop-2016
 Materials for workshop on GPU computation for statistics, data science, machine learning applications.

-Materials will be posted the week of January 25, 2016.
-They will be similar to those here: https://github.com/berkeley-scf/gpu-workshop-2014.
+Please see gpu.html to be guided through the materials.

 Session 1: Monday, Feb.
 1, 4:10 - 5:30 pm in Evans 1011
 * Introduction to GPU resources that are available (Savio, Amazon EC2)